10K Gold Price Today – Value per Gram & Ounce (Updated Daily)

 6. Tips for Getting the Best Payout When You Sell

-- Bundle small items to clear minimum refinery fees.
+- Package small items to fill minimum refinery charges.

-- Time your sale—spot swings can change payouts by dollars per gram.
+- Schedule sale—spot fluctuations can change payouts by dollars per gram.

-- Request a written quote that locks price until close of business.
+- Get a written quote that is good until end of business.

 7. Frequently Asked Questions